Monday, January 27, 2014

 Remember how I wrote back in the late winter/early spring that I was experiencing post-pill amenorrhea?
 Well, I still haven't had a period.
 I've seen two more health care professionals at MIT Medical (both nurse practitioners, one of whom specializes in obstetrics), and I've now been told that what I'm experiencing is hypothelamic amenorrhea.

-It's what I kind of what I thought the problem was, but couldn't quite believe was the problem because I'm not a super trim, high performance athlete.
+It's what I kind of thought the problem was, but couldn't quite believe was the problem because I'm not a super trim, high performance athlete.
 Basically, I'm too lean to support the process of menstruation.
 My BMI is fine, partially because I have a higher than average amount of muscle for a woman.
 I only exercise 8-9 hours a week, and spend most of the rest of my time sitting, but I guess that's enough to do it.
 More probably, of those 8-9 hours of exercise, I spend 2 hours lifting weights in the gym, and 2-3 hours lifting myself practicing aerials (hence why I'm rather muscular).

 So, what's my treatment?
 I could cut down on exercise, or I could eat more.
 I know from tracking my diet for the last several years that I consumed between 2,100-2,300 calories/day, and on average have a balanced calorie intake/output every week.
 The other option was a chemical reminder to my brain and ovaries about what their supposed to do once a month.